-THE British New Wave lasted only a few years – say from about 1959 to 1963 and it consisted of little more than seven or eight films.
+THE so-called British New Wave lasted only a few years – say from about 1959 to 1963 and it consisted of little more than seven or eight films.
 Most of the them adapted from books or plays written by young contemporary writers such as John Braine, Alan Sillitoe and Shelagh Delaney.
 A slight relaxation of censorship by the late fifties together with the invention of lightweight portable cameras and faster film stock made it easier for directors such as Tony Richardson, Karel Reisz and Lindsay Anderson to make films on location away from London and the usual film studios.
-Just as their contemporaries across the channel had done the British cinema-goers found this all pretty revolutionary stuff and a cinematic breath of fresh air.
+Just as their contemporaries across the channel had done the British cinema-goers found this all a cinematic breath of fresh air.

 Room at the Top

 “Nobody blames you,” to which Joe Lampton gives the bitter reply: “Oh, my God that’s the trouble.”

 Room at the Top the first of the genre was released in 1959 and was given an ‘X’ certificate.
 It wasn’t admitted of course but the main reason was that ‘shockingly’ it featured a woman on screen admitting that she had enjoyed sex.
 Initially the distributors refused to touch it but the ABC chain took a chance and the film went on to become a critical and commercial hit, paving the way for the rest of the ‘kitchen sink’ British New Wave that soon followed.
 The Guardian wrote of Room at the Top:

 Here for once is a film which wears an “X” certificate as it should be worn.
 Not as a deliberate titillation but as a sign that it is not a film for the young – or for that matter for the stupid.